piotrwitek/typesafe-actions/README.md

 > powerful type helper that will infer union type from "action-creator map" object or "module import"

-_NB: This is an equivalent of TypeScript `ReturnType` accepting typeof "action-creators" module "import *" or "action-creator map" type instead of function/expression type_
+_NB: This helper works similar to `ReturnType` but instead of function type paramerer it will accept "typeof action-creators" (it can be "import *" from module or "action-creators map")_

 ```ts
 import { ActionType } from 'typesafe-actions';